aatmikarm/aatmikarm/README.md

-- 👋 Hi, I’m Aatmik ARM
+👋 Hi, I’m @Aatmik
+👀 I’m interested in App Development Building.
+💞️ I’m looking to collaborate on ...
-- 📫 reach me aatmikarm@gmail.com
+📫 How to reach me: Aatmikarm@gmail.com